 Apart from holidays, weekends, and night times, there has also been a rise in complications seen in hospital admissions during the month of July.
 This is part of a phenomenon called the “July Effect” which results in an increased incidence of medical errors in the month of July.
 Researchers have found, for instance, a higher incidence of surgical site ruptures and wound infections in the month of July.
 This is because July is the month when residents typically begin their hospital residencies.
 These new residents have a learning curve, which can put patients at risk when they are in the care of inexperienced residents and fellows.

-If your loved one has been injured as the result of a medical error, discuss your case with an Atlanta medical malpractice lawyer at the Katz Law Firm.
+If your loved one has been injured as the result of a medical error, discuss your case with an Atlanta medical malpractice lawyer at the Katz Personal Injury Lawyers.
 You may be eligible to file a claim that will recover damages for your medical costs, financial losses and pain and suffering.